react-cosmos/react-cosmos/docs/README.md

 > **Warning**: Most React Cosmos issues are related to missing build dependencies.
 Please see [Compilation](#compilation).

 #### localhost:5000/\_renderer.html 404s?
 - Check for build errors in your terminal.
 - Make sure you have html-webpack-plugin installed, as well as [any other build dependency](#compilation).

+#### Renderer not responding?

+- Try renaming `filename` in HTMLWebpackPlugin options to `index.html`, or alternatively remove HTMLWebpackPlugin from your webpack config since Cosmos will create one for you if none is found.
+For more details see [this issue](https://github.com/react-cosmos/react-cosmos/issues/1220).

 #### "Failed to execute postMessage..."?